 In order to reduce printing and mailing costs associated with Form 1099-G - which details government payments, most commonly state tax refunds - beginning in 2013 the Department of Revenue will no longer mail 1099-Gs to any taxpayer who does not specifically request a paper copy.
 In 2013, 1099-Gs will be available on the department's website for all taxpayers who received refunds of state taxes during the prior tax year and claimed itemized deductions on federal 1040 tax returns for the tax year for which the refund was issued.
-The process by which taxpayers will be able to request in writing paper copies of 1099-G forms in 2013 will be finalized and communicated in the coming year.
+1099-G information is provided to the IRS electronically each year by the department.